 Understanding people’s needs and requirements

 We use some information to create statistics about who we’re helping and what problems are the most common.
-This information will not contain your individual personal details so you could not be identified.
+This information does not contain individual personal details.

 We may share these with funders, regulators, the local council and members or parliament.